 Digital Tools That Can Help You Differentiate

-Let’s start with the basics — what digital tools can you use to help you differentiate?
-Here are a few that the TpT community recommends.
+What digital tools can you use to help you differentiate?
+Here are a few available on TpT.

 - TpT Digital Activities.
 “Teachers can differentiate instruction by creating TpT Digital Activities.
 They can select different pages and customize directions to target learning experiences for specific learners,” explains Brenda Kovich.
 If a Teacher-Author has enabled their PDF resource to be used as a TpT Digital Activity, you can make it an interactive resource for students to complete on a device.
 Start by customizing the resource — with text, answer boxes, and more — and then assign it to students to complete online via Google Classroom or with a unique link you can send through your LMS.

-- Google Classroom.
-Google Docs™, Google Slides™, and Google Forms are foundational tools that many teachers are using to differentiate.
-“Using Google Classroom makes it really easy to still differentiate activities for your learners who are at home.
+- Online Resources of Google Apps.
+Google Docs, Google Slides, and Google Forms are foundational tools that many teachers are using to differentiate.
+“Using Google Classroom makes it really easy to still differentiate activities for your learners. [. . .]
 You can still reach the most fragile learners (or challenge those who need it) with activities that will support where they are,” explains Kathryn from Make Way for Tech.
 Find Online Resources for Google Apps on TpT by using the “Made for Google Apps” filter in your search.